xythobuz/avrNetStack/README.md

 Compile with "make test" to create a test hex file to use with the hardware found in Hardware/avrNetStack.sch.
 You need Eagle 6, available for free from cadsoft.
 In the future, a PCB will be designed that can act as WLAN / LAN Module for your AVR Project, in addition to this software.

+## License

+All files in "lib/drivers/asynclabs" are released under the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html).
+> &copy;2009 Async Labs Inc.
+> &copy;2012 Thomas Buck

+Everything else, if not mentioned otherwise elsewhere, is released under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).
+> &copy;2012 Thomas Buck

+Also see the accompanying COPYING file.

 ## Software Overview

+### ENC28J60 Driver

+This is a self-written driver for [Microchips ENC28J60](http://www.microchip.com/wwwproducts/Devices.aspx?dDocName=en022889), based on it's [datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/39662d.pdf) and the [silicon errata](http://ww1.microchip.com/downloads/en/DeviceDoc/80349c.pdf).
+The 8KB Buffer in the ENC28J60 is not really used, as all received Packets are placed in RAM before using their data.
+It will be used as FIFO for Packets that are received before the CPU is able to work on them.
+You can change the size and location of the Receive and Transmit Segments in the ENC28J60 SRAM.

+### MRF24WB0MA Driver

+This is based heavily on [Asynclabs G2100 Driver with user contributions](https://github.com/asynclabs/WiShield_user_contrib), modified to work with this Networking Stack.

 ### Hardware Libraries

 avrNetStack includes UART, SPI and Timer libs aswell as a basic task switcher and scheduler.
 The UART lib uses FIFO Buffers for receiving and transmitting interrupt driven.
 Change the Buffer size in 'include/serial.h', if you want.
 For debugging, you can run the serial library in a blocking mode.
 The Time lib supports 16MHz and 20MHz on a small selection of hardware devices.
 If you get compile errors after changing the target plattform in the makefile, you have to extend these libraries to support your target.
-If you want to use this library with your own software, don't include another UART library.
+If you want to use the UART with your own software don't include another UART library.
 Use the functions from serial.h!
 You need to call scheduler() and tasks() in you main-loop and also enable interrupts to use the Networking Stack.
 Both are completely dynamic, so you can use them for your application logic, too.
 The std module is a wrapper for the libc memory allocation functions.
-It is used to keep track of memory allocations, for debugging purposes.
+It is used to keep track of memory allocations for debugging purposes.

 ### Debug Output